fluhus/coppee/README.md

 Future Features
 ---------------
-* choose whether or not to overwrite existing files
-* set output prints on/off
 * add pretend-mode, that only reports what actions will be taken in current configuration
 * handle subdirectory recursion
 * choose whether or not to ignore i/o errors (right now it exits on error)